Thefunguy-Github/OSQ/README.md

 ## Usage

 After installation, you can start creating and managing virtual machines through our intuitive GUI or via the command line.
 Refer to our [documentation](https://docs.osq.example.com) for detailed instructions.

+## Contribution

+Any help is greatly appreciated.
+This is a passion project of mine that I'm working on before I get my next computer.
+Please note that I don't know Haskell, which is used for XMonad configuration.

+### How to Contribute

+1. Fork the repository
+2. Create a new branch for your feature or bug fix
+3. Make your changes and commit them with a clear, descriptive message
+4. Push your changes to your fork
+5. Submit a pull request with a description of your changes

+Even if you're not familiar with Haskell or XMonad, you can still contribute in various ways:

+- Improving documentation
+- Suggesting new features or improvements
+- Reporting bugs
+- Helping with general code organization and structure

+All contributions, big or small, are welcome!